pedromclaro/pedromclaro/README.md

 - __Menthor.io__: An open-source and free programming education platform, where alongside amazing individuals, I am developing a Linux course.
 [Learn more](https://menthor.io)

 - __TabNews__: I have some publications on TabNews, providing concrete value for those working in programming and technology.
-[Saiba mais](https://www.tabnews.com.br/pedromclaro)
+[Learn more](https://www.tabnews.com.br/pedromclaro)

 ##